bgoonz/DS-ALGO-OFFICIAL/Resources/aux-resources/QandA/xss.md

 For example, a comment system will be at risk if it does not validate or escape user input.
 If the comment contains unescaped HTML, the comment can inject a `<script>` tag into the website that other users will execute against their knowledge.

 * The malicious script has access to cookies which are often used to store session tokens.
-If an attacker can obtain a user’s session cookie, they can impersonate the user.
+If an attacker can obtain a user's session cookie, they can impersonate the user.
 * The script can arbitrarily manipulate the DOM of the page the script is executing in, allowing the attacker to insert pieces of content that appear to be a real part of the website.
 * The script can use AJAX to send HTTP requests with arbitrary content to arbitrary destinations.